Leximation

 Remember me [?]

-» HTML, DHTML, JS, CSS, CHM, RTF, HLP.
+» HTML, XHTML, JS, CSS, CHM, RTF, HLP.

-HTML Help has been the standard on Windows systems since Windows 98.
-Its strength is that it lets you make use of the flexibility of HTML and JavaScript, and can be significantly extended with ActiveX.
+The main strength of HTML Help is that it lets you make use of the flexibility of HTML and JavaScript, and can be significantly extended with ActiveX.
 HTML Help wraps up your content in a nice neat package with an easy to use interface that has become familiar to users.
 For simple Help systems it works quite well, but if you are developing a complex Help system, you can run into a number of complications.
-Our developers have been working with HTML Help systems for many years and have learned to work around most of its limitations.

 Both HTML Help and WinHelp have scripting and macro languages that extend their functionality and provide a level of interactivity (and intelligence) with users.
 Both Help systems can also be extended with Visual Basic and MFC (C++) plug-ins to provide almost unlimited functionality.